jkroepke/helm-secrets/README.md

 ## Tips

-#### Prevent commiting decrypted files to git
+#### Prevent committing decrypted files to git
 If you like to secure situation when decrypted file is committed by mistake to git you can add your secrets.yaml.dec files to you charts project .gitignore

-As the second level of securing this situation is to add for example ```.sopscommithook``` file inside your charts repo local commit hook.
+As the second level of securing this situation is to add for example ```.sopscommithook``` file inside your charts repository local commit hook.
-This will prevent commiting decrypted files without sops metadata.
+This will prevent committing decrypted files without sops metadata.

 ```.sopscommithook``` content example:
 ```